 - If switching careers (eg - marketing to tech), then you should really accentuate side-hustles, Git Repos (even if beginner stuff), or other evidence that you are really into this new career choice.

-- Provide qualifications in a complete and fleshed out linkedin profile
+- Provides qualifications in a complete and fleshed out LinkedIn profile

-- Work history with tech stack and impact
+- Shows the work history with tech stack and impact

 - Links to GitHub or other public code (in your about me)

 - Hacker News or Twitter handle (in about me)?
 I'm curious if you share thoughts in public spaces